gekh/localstack-rust-example/README.md

 # README

-It's a dummy lambda function in rust to run on localstack on macos.
+This project provides a minimal example of an AWS Lambda function written in Rust, designed to run locally using Localstack on macOS.

 ## INSTALL